PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 11:51:23
+Last updated: 2024-04-02 11:53:26
-Random Quote: All serious daring starts from within. - Harriet Beecher Stowe
+Random Quote: The truest wisdom is a resolute determination. - Napoleon